tanmay-xvx/WebScraper/README.md

 # WebScraper

-Api tohandout results from ecmmerce websites
+Api to handout results from ecmmerce websites

+usage: url+('/amazonScrape' or '/flipkartScrape')+'/keyword'
+where keyword is the product you are searching for